avoytkiv/azml_finetune_llm/README.md

     - [x] Tokenize the dataset.
 - [x] Evaluate the `bert-base-uncased` model on the preprocessed dataset.
 - [x] Fine-tune the `bert-base-uncased` model.
-- [x] Set up SkyPilot and DVC.
+- [x] Set up infrastructure to run the training pipeline in the cloud on a GPU instance.
     - [x] Install SkyPilot and DVC.
-    - [x] Configure AWS cloud.
+    - [x] Authenticate with AWS, GCP, and Azure.
+Skypilot will choose the cloud provider based on GPU availability and pricing.
     - [x] Upload the data to S3 (tracked by DVC).
-    - [x] Create a SkyPilot configuration to run the training pipeline in the cloud.
+    - [x] Create a SkyPilot configuration to run the training job in the cloud.
     - [x] Create SSH keys to connect to GitHub (DVC needs it to push the results of the experiment to the remote storage).